suncoast-devs/handbook/assignments/api-client.md

 - [ ] Write code to query the API and show results.
 - [ ] If your API has more than one endpoint (URL) support a few options, perhaps by creating a menu system in your application.

-## Adventure Mode

-Build a command-line link shortening tool using this API: https://rel.ink/

-Determine for yourself how you would like the tool to work, what the output would look like, etc.

 ## Epic Mode

 Use the site [Mockaroo](https://mockaroo.com/) to create a mock API.
 You may need an account and then learn how their "Mock API" feature works.